interledger/rfcs/0038-http-auth-profiles/http-auth-profiles.md

   * The actual shared-secret is _never_ transmitted "on the wire" during any request.
 Instead, authentication tokens are always _derived_ from the shared-secret, which eliminates the risk of an _actual_ shared-secret being intercepted  in transit.

 * **Cons**
+  * More complex than the `SIMPLE` profile.
+  * Potentially more computation required due to SHA-256 calculations and JSON serialization/deserialization (though this is somewhat muted if short-lived tokens are re-used across multiple requests).
   * Total transmitted bytes for authentication are more than the `SIMPLE` scheme (about 41 bytes, or ~50% more).
 However, HTTP/2 header compression should mitigate this differential.
   * Requires out-of-band communication for both peers to agree upon the shared secret.